biocorecrg/RNAseq_course_2019/docs/salmon.md

 aux_info  cmd_info.json  lib_format_counts.json  libParams  logs  quant.genes.sf  quant.sf
 ```

+For explanation of all output files, see the [Salmon documentation](https://salmon.readthedocs.io/en/latest/file_formats.html).
-And in particular the file **quant.genes.sf**, that is a tabular file with the following information:
+The most interesting to us the file **quant.genes.sf**, that is a tab-separated file containing the following information:

 |Column |Meaning |